Summer Programs for High School Students to Learn about Veterinary Medicine

 University of Georgia Summer Vet Camp

-The VetCAMP summer experience is designed to help high school students learn more about the veterinary field, educational paths to become a veterinarian, and employment options in the field.
+The VetCAMP summer experience is designed to help high school students learn more about the field of veterinary medicine, educational pathways that can lead to becoming a veterinarian, and employment options in the profession.
 Students have the opportunity to interact with experts in the profession, participate in practical activities, and visit places where veterinarians work.

 Through the program, students also have a chance to learn about and utilize resources in the College of Veterinary Medicine at the university.
 In addition, students have the opportunity to meet and speak with current veterinary medicine students.